Renewing Your CDL in PennsylvaniaCompare Commercial Vehicle Insurance Rates in 3 Steps

 You may also be asked to take a new medical exam.

-If you are renewing your hazmat endorsement for the first time since the requirements of the US PATRIOT Act became mandatory (May 31, 2005), you will need to:
+If you are renewing your hazmat endorsement for the first time since the requirements of the US PATRIOT Act became mandatory, you will need to:

 - Pass the hazmat recertification knowledge exam.